SuperShadowPlay/MCPD/README.md

 > mcstatus

-<sup>install them with pip on the command line</sup>
+<sup>Install them with pip on the command line.</sup>

-## First run
+## Before Running
-Run the `configbot.py` file in a python 3 interpreter.
-This will create a file called psConfig.txt in the same directory/folder as `configbot.py` that will store your configuration for this program.
+Make sure you have edited `MCPDConfig.py` to your liking, or

-The `runbot.py` and `psConfig.txt` **must** be in the same directory/folder to run.
+else the bot will not work.

 ## General Use
 Run your bot with the `runbot.py` file from a python 3 interpreter